Plug-in electric vehicle: Aftermarket conversions

 An aftermarket electric vehicle conversion is the modification of a conventional internal combustion engine vehicle (ICEV) or hybrid electric vehicle (HEV) to electric propulsion, creating an all-electric or plug-in hybrid electric vehicle.

 There are several companies in the U.S. offering conversions.
 The most common conversions have been from hybrid electric cars to plug-in hybrid, but due to the different technology used in hybrids by each carmaker, the easiest conversions are for 2004–2009 Toyota Prius and for the Ford Escape/Mercury Mariner Hybrid.

 Advantages compared to ICE vehicles

 PEVs have several advantages.
 These include improved air quality, reduced greenhouse gas emissions, noise reduction, and national security benefits.
 According to the Center for American Progress, PEVs are an important part of the group of technologies that will help the U.S. meet its goal under the Paris Agreement, which is a 26–28 percent reduction in greenhouse gas emissions by the year 2025.
+New Energy Vehicles are expected to help address issues related to environmental degradation at the global level."